 Players are required to stay home if they feel unwell, show any signs of COVID-19, or are a close contact of a confirmed case.

-Players must stay socially distant when not playing.
+Players should try to stay socially distant when not playing.
 This includes before and after practice/training, during breaks, during team huddles and meetings, when waiting for the restroom, etc.

 Facility and equipment will be cleaned daily.